7enderhead/antiweb/documentation/source/antiweb.rst

    Of course you want parts of your source code in a Block in order to e.g. describe the function of it.
 You can do that by following this example, a code block starts and ends with those directives.
 The code in between will be normally recognized as code but also included in the documentation:

-   The code begins in file antiweb.py at line 2826:
    ::